riperiperi/FreeSO/Documentation/Tuning.md

 - `skillobjects.iff 15 <0-7>`
   - Tuning here is set automatically by the dynamic job payouts task.
 These overrides have a special type "DYNAMIC", so they can be easily replaced when new job payouts are calculated.
   - `skillobjects.iff` is a semiglobal file.
-In resources, this table is actually ID 8207
+In its object resources, this table is actually ID 8207.
 - `food.iff 3 25 50`
   - FSO server tuning: Pizza food points from 33 to 50.
   - See food.otf, table 4099.
 Good example of messing with existing object tuning.